mindscan-de/FuriousIron-HFB/README.md

 storage to your needs and requirements, based on the number of documents inserted into a certain HFB filter.
 (But this is a whole complex topic in itself.)

-## Filter Effectiveness Consideration leads to better Performance
+## Filter Efficiency Consideration leads to better Performance

+After inserting the documents, each particular filter bank's effectiveness can be assessed by the number of non-zero positions in the filter bank data.
+The document IDs will generate some partial collisions, with respect to the start position and length of the extracted hash, resulting in fewer set bit positions.
+By saving those filter banks with the lowest weight first, we can decide to use these best filters first when testing, due to the higher dropout rate.
+We use the stochastic nature of the document IDs, such that each set of document self-selects its best (known) filter bank.s

+The self selecting nature of the filters, also introduces effectively a randomization, which part of the documentID is suited best to test for the presence/absence of a random tested document ID.
+Therefore every part of the candidate document ID is used to test for presence/absence depending on the Document ID set in the given filter bank.
+This avoids that the full document id is processed from left to right and it avoids that test the same bits are tested over and over again.

+If we test these filters with a higher probability for dropout first, the first filter will reduce the amount of compute wasted on non-present DocumentIDs.
+Therefore the test should be optimized to deny as many document IDs as early as possible, in the first test.
+If it is a false positive to be identified as such in the second test using the second best filter.

+Because the most efficient filters for a particular document set are used first, the number of false positives in the application of the first filter is lowest, then we use the hash function which lead to a filter with the second lowest number of non-zero values, producing again the second lowest number of false positives and so on.
+An Example: The first applied filter might be one with a bit shift of 84 and the second one with a bit shift by 24 and the third one with a bit shift by 108.

+We can decide, to not save every single filter of a filter bank, especially those with the lowest drop out rates.
+If we decide to only save 3 or 4 filters we still have a good enough drop-out rate.
+Because we can calculate the FPR (false positive rate), we can introduce a selection criteria, to either save another filter or not, by calculating the remaining FPR - after each saved filter.
+If some criteria is met (below 1 percent / below half a percent / below one ten-th of a percent), we stop saving all remaining single filters.
+This leads to savings in I/O (e.g. read access to filters) and storage (smaller hfb filter size).
+And of course fewer compute, because of fewer tested single filters of the hfb filter.

+Finding an optimization for storage size vs. filter efficiency by using a smaller load factor but spending more compute on an extra filter for each present document ID, is a whole topic in itself.

+Also you can have strategies if smaller sets are put into a hfb filter, we want to increase the likelihood of a dropout, where larger document ID sets, obviously have a lower likelihood for a dropout anyway.
+So having different loadfacors depending on the collection size is another nice option for optimization, which then again affects memory footprint in storage, RAM and in I/O utilization.
+Also we still can stop evaluating hfb filterbanks, when a reasonable reduction of search candidates is already reached.

+Anyways there is plenty of room for further optimizations.

+## Golomb coding for HFB-FilterData

 ----
 TODO: rework this.

-After inserting the documents each particular filter banks effectiveness can be calculated, by the number of non-zero positions in the filter bank data.
-By saving these with the lowest weight first we can choose to use the best filters first (saving those with the highest dropout rate first), that effectively is leading to a randomization in using the filters and a better performance to dropout-rate for the candidate document IDs.

-Since the most effective filters for a particular document set are used first, the number of false positives in the application of the first filter is lowest, then we use the hash function which lead to a filter with the second lowest number of non-zero values, produces again the second lowest number of false positives and so on. the first applied filter might be the one with a bit shift of 84 and the second one with a bit shift by 24 and the third one with a bit shift by 108.
-This kind of natural randomization is useful, to not test the same bits over and over again.
-That will avoid to spend compute on document ids with filters with low quality (those with a low rejection) rate.

-And because you know the false positive rate, you don't need to execute all filter banks, but the most effective ones first until you reach a false positive rate of maybe 0.1%.
-Then you can stop saving that filter data to disk (saving then I/O and storage) for the HFB-Filters.

-You can optimize storage size vs. filter efficiency. by using e.g. one bit less for the output hash function, but spending compute one extra filter.

-## Golomb coding for HFB-FilterData

 Golomb Coding produces low overhead even if outout hash size increases, then just the distance between two consecutive non zero values just increases, leading to a different value of "m".
 So the storage